 #10 — Missing the prime fishing hours.
 Too often by the time we get to the river and launch it's an hour or two after sunrise.
 And just to be sure you're not on the water after dark you might get the take-out point an hour before sunset.
 That makes for a fun trip, but to be on the water at the very productive times of dawn and dusk consider camping on your next float trip.

 What You Should Do.
-Make sure it's legal to camp along the river, and set up a tent about an hour before dark.
+Make sure it's legal to camp along the river, and set up a camping tent about an hour before dark.
 Then you can probe the water in that area right until darkness.
 That's often when some of the biggest fish bite.
 And the next morning you'll be right on the water ready to cast during that magic time of dawn on the river.

 This strategy of camping on the river yielded a 5 3/4 pound smallmouth for me on a recent float trip on West Virginia's New River right before dusk in front of our campsite.
 He nabbed a firetiger crankbait.
 If I hadn't been camping I'd never have been on the water right as darkness overtook the river and the fish struck.
 The next morning also produced several hefty fish right at daybreak.